chentsulin/awesome-graphql/README.md

 ### Tools - Prototyping

 - [GraphQL Faker](https://github.com/APIs-guru/graphql-faker) - 🎲 Mock or extend your GraphQL API with faked data.
 No coding required.
-- [GraphQL Designer](http://graphqldesigner.com/) - A developer's web-app tool to rapidly prototype a full stack CRUD implementation of GraphQL with React.

 ### Tools - Docs